Ninjadini/Neuro/README.md

 ## What (could be) bad about it?
 - Only supports fields, properties are supported via a workaround
 - Codegen might get slow on a larger projects?
-Perhaps you need to keep all the model files in one project and ignore other projcets
+Perhaps you need to keep all the model files in one project and ignore other projects
 - Maybe hard to be able to tell which types are supported - but fixable with Roslyn validation